Skip to Content

 #2: They drain your energy

-When you’re constantly trying to impress this person, whether they are a friend, sibling, or significant other, it can drain your energy really fast.
+When you’re constantly trying to impress this person, whether they are a friend, sibling, or significant other, it can drain your energy really fast and begin to impact your mental health.
 You are working to live up to this person’s expectations, which is exhausting as it is.
 But then you begin to worry about what will happen if you fail, then your stress hormones are really going.

 You begin to feel burnout over this relationship and you might feel drained whenever you’re around them.